Exam Alert Plus

 100

-Aspirants can check the GATE exam paper pattern released by IIT Roorkee officially in the information brochure below:
+Aspirants will be able to check the GATE exam paper pattern released by IIT Guwahati officially in the information brochure, once released:

 Particulars